ganeles/JmeterSmartScenario/README.md

 ![profile](./images/profile.png "profile.txt")

-4) Open **JmeterSmartScenario.jmx** и укажите путь к файлу profile.txt. and specify the path to the profile.txt file.
+4) Open **JmeterSmartScenario.jmx** and specify the path to the profile.txt file.
 Please note that you must use a forward slash (for example: c:/jmeter/profile.txt).
 5) In the example thread groups "uc_01_Login" and "uc_02_Payment" below the "Flow Action Control" sampler, add your samplers, transactions, and so on.
 By the way, I save all the scripts in separate files as “Test Fragment”, and in JmeterSmartScenario.jmx I add only the Include Controller, which refers to the file with a specific script.
 This allows me to use them in different scenarios and reuse the code.
 ![samplers](./images/AddSamplers.png "Samplers")